 An increasing part of the market, peer-to-peer loans remove the bank from the equation and are loans directly from interested investors to members of the public.
 Often, peer-to-peer loans can offer a superior rate of interest, but they are unlikely to give loans to people with poor credit ratings.

-An unsecured personal loan can help you in many ways, giving you money when you need it, and being part of a strategy to improve your credit rating going forward, but you must remember to make monthly payments in full.
+An unsecured personal loan can help you in many ways, giving you money when you need it, and being part of a strategy to improve your credit rating going forward, but you must remember to make monthly payments in full and on time.